Categories

 Forget it, Abe, it's Willowbrook

 One mental exercise I sometimes play with certain actors and directors: Rerun their career a dozen times from some starting point, nudge the variables a hair, and ask what the best version looks like, and whether we got that.
 With Adam Brody, the gap between what happened and what could have is uncomfortably wide.
-Anyone who watched the first season of The O.C. saw a future leading man, a nu-Hanks: funny, self-deprecating, a little dorky, a little prickly, lovable precisely because he was always half a loser, always able to sell a dramatic or romantic moment.
+Anyone who watched the first season of The O.C. saw a future leading man, a nu-Hanks: funny, self-deprecating, a little dorky, a little prickly, a lovable loser, always able to sell a dramatic or romantic moment.
 Handsome but not intimidating.
 Then he faded into the background.
 To be clear, he never vanished, but the A-list Brody got mislaid somewhere in the multiverse and we got stuck with C-list.
 The Kid Detective is the best argument that we got robbed of a real star.
 (The viral success of 2024’s Nobody Wants This is at least some delayed justice, though it’s not his most complete turn.)

 Alas, The Kid Detective, a terrific neo-noir, is not something that moved the needle, at least in terms of acclaim.
-This sharp little Canadian picture got dumped into the teeth of the 2020 pandemic on a $3 million budget, where it promptly evaporated.
+This terrific little Canadian picture got dumped into the teeth of the 2020 pandemic on a $3 million budget, where it promptly evaporated.

 Is It Good?